ClaytonJak/Black-Knight-II-Lab-Notebook/README.md

 ## Black Knight II Lab Notebook
 ###Clayton Jaksha | AY16-1
 ### Retrospective/General Observations
+This semester's Black Knight II capstone work was a lot of spinning tires in the mud and a lot of small gains.
+We also learned a great deal about being concise and picking proper language in briefings.
+That said, we have made progress.
+Hopefully this engineering unit will be complete by May.

 #### 13OCT15
 Morale is high, we came in with LTC Burrow and discussed the broad picture of what Black Knight II needs to accomplish---everything from launch to normalized operations.
 We all know very little about what anything actually is, but we're ready to learn.